HDFGroup/hdf-rest-api/GroupOps/GET_Group.rst

 id
 ^^
-The UUID of the requested group
+The UUID of the requested group.

+root
+^^^^
+The root group of the domain that the group is within.

 attributeCount
 ^^^^^^^^^^^^^^